Before I could physically write, I was already, in a sense, a writer.

 However, I believe in what I’m doing, with all my heart, and know that I have to finish my book.

 I did finish another, and shelved the first draft, without revising, which I am okay with.
 I felt, and still do, that finishing was enough, in that instance.
+January 2021 note: The novel referred to in this post, entitled Distorted Perceptions, was published in 2020.
+See the post announcing the book’s publication.

 This post was originally published on my previous blog, and I simply made a few minor adjustments.